UCREL/pymusas/docs/docs/usage/how_to/tag_text_with/neural_tagger.md

 sidebar_position: 2
 ---

 In this guide we are going to show you how to tag text with the PyMUSAS [NeuralTagger](/api/spacy_api/taggers/neural.md#neuraltagger) so that you can extract token level [USAS semantic tags](https://ucrel.lancs.ac.uk/usas/) from the tagged text.
+The guide will;

-The guide will first state the available neural taggers that can be used, then introduce the Neural Tagger by using the smallest English Neural Tagger as part of a spaCy pipeline, then we will introduce how to use the multilingual tagger, and finally how to use the Neural tagger outside of a spaCy pipeline.
+* State the available neural taggers that can be used.
+* Introduce the Neural Tagger by using the smallest English Neural Tagger as part of a spaCy pipeline.
+* Introduce how to use the multilingual tagger.
+* How to use the Neural tagger outside of a spaCy pipeline.
+* How to efficient use the Neural tagger when processing long and or large amounts of text.

 ## Available taggers